Skip to main content

 Define the base OS or machine template used during VM creation.

-Represent the plan or commercial profile that the VM will use.
+Represent the commercial profile of the VM itself.

 Configurations